cudoventures/cudos-builders/readme.md

 If we use <em>SEEDS</em> then our node will get the actual list of peers from the <em>SEEDS</em>.
 Then our node will connect to these peers.
 If our node could not connect to these peers then it will again ask <em>SEEDS</em> in order to obtain a new list of peers that our node will try to connect to.

 Also each node MUST have a copy of <em>root-node</em>'s genesis.json file.

+### Getting the TENDERMINT_NODE_ID@IP:PORT pair.

+In order to establish a connection between two node you have to specify <em>PERSISTENT_PEERS</em> or <em>SEEDS</em>.
+In both cases you need TENDERMINT_NODE_ID@IP:PORT pair.
+TENDERMINT_NODE_ID can be checked in node's data dir: <em>/data/tendermint.nodeid</em>.
+The POST is usually 26656 unless you changed it intetionally.
+The IP address can be IPv4 (during testnet deployments) or a name (during local development in docker containers).
+This is usefull when working in a docker network where using the exact IPv4 address is not very convenient, because they are subject to change.
+That's why you can specify the container name as IP address.
+Container names are defined either in **.yml** file or in **.arg** file (as START_CONTAINER_NAME).

 ### Network setup example - 2 validators (root + full), 2 sentris, 1 seed